BarisPrespects-23849/linktree-backend/README.md

 ## Future Enhancements

-- **Enable CSRF Protection:** Integrate csurf middleware for cookie-based sessions.
+- **Enable CSRF Protection:** Integrate csurf middleware for enhanced protection if using cookie-based sessions.
 - **Improve Logging and Monitoring:** Use Winston or Morgan along with external monitoring tools.
 - **Expand Caching Strategies:** Implement caching for additional endpoints as needed.
 - **Deployment Enhancements:** Containerize the application with Docker and use load balancers for production deployment.